kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 ![Linux OS](/images/gabriel-heinzer-4Mw7nkQDByk-unsplash.jpg){: width="500"}
 _Photo by [Gabriel Heinzer](https://unsplash.com/@6heinz3r?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/linux-terminal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)_

-I will assume that you are working on a Linux machine. *The first reason* I am confident with this assumption is that Linux is a very popular OS for developers (beginner and experienced ones) and Microsoft (which is the most popular OS among normal human being) provides a descent linux subsystem which is an Ubuntu distribution by default.
-I am thus pretty sure that if the reader (this is you) is a windows user (which is highly possible), he will be able to set up a Linux machine, even on his windows computer, with little effort -- the interested reader could check this [article][1] to understand how to set it up.
+I will assume that you are working on a Linux machine. *The first reason* I am confident with this assumption is that Linux is a very popular OS for developers (beginners and experienced ones) and [Microsoft][1] (which is the most popular OS among normal human being) provides a descent linux subsystem which is an Ubuntu distribution by default.
+I am thus pretty sure that if the reader (this is you) is a windows user (which is highly possible), he/she will be able to set up a Linux machine, even on his/her windows computer, with little effort -- the interested reader could check this [article][1] to understand how to set it up.

 *The second reason* I am confident is that, if you are a Mac user (which is highly possible), most of the setup and commands I will show in this post will work on your OS with very little or no change at all.
 Anyway, for the sake of straightforwardness, I will assume a linux OS -- I will focus on MacOs in another post.